culvertsoft/mgen/index_l_Advanced_use.md

 In both cases you need to define a data model that maps the configuration file contents to an MGen object class.
 See the section on [Defining data models](index_b_Basic_model.html) for how to do this.

-Consider a configuration file with the contents:
+Consider a JSON configuration file with the contents:

     {
       "hostName": "localhost",